 - Make compost for a valuable soil amendment.
 Carbon-rich leaves pair well with summer’s nitrogen-rich grass clippings.
 Layer three or four inches of old leaves with an inch of fresh grass clippings or other green leafy yard waste.

 - Make leaf mold.
 Leaf mold is a special kind of all-leaf compost much beloved by English gardeners.
 It simply involves collecting and storing leaves, shredded or not, in plastic bags or wire bins.
 Keep the leaves moist, and let the fungi take over.
 After two or three years, the leaves will have disintegrated into a dark, sweet-smelling, soil conditioner, high in essential minerals.
 It’s exceptional.
-See our video on how to make leaf mold.
+See our longer video on how to make leaf mold.

 - Store root vegetables.
 If you have a cool, humid spot, you can store carrots, beets, and other root vegetables between layers of crisp, freshly fallen leaves.
 Sprinkle each layer of leaves with water (don’t let them get soggy).
 If you don’t grow your own vegetables, visit a farmers’ market and try to find a vendor who will sell you half a bushel or more of your favorite root crops.